Tamworth Borough Council

 Tamworth Borough Council is the local authority for the borough of Tamworth in the county of Staffordshire, England.
 The council consists of 30 councillors, three for each of the 10 wards in the town.
-It is currently under no overall control, led by Labour councillor Carol Dean, since May 2024.
+It is currently under no overall control, and has been led by Labour councillor Carol Dean since May 2024.
 The borough council is based at Marmion House.

 History

 Tamworth was an ancient borough.
 It was reformed in 1836 under the Municipal Corporations Act 1835 to become a municipal borough.
 Until 1889 the borough straddled Warwickshire and Staffordshire.
 When elected county councils were established under the Local Government Act 1888 one provision of the act was that boroughs could no longer straddle county boundaries, as Tamworth did.
 The town was therefore placed entirely in Staffordshire, as that county had the larger share of the borough's population, with the new Staffordshire County Council providing higher-tier services.
 The borough boundaries were enlarged on multiple occasions, notably in 1932 and 1965.

 On 1 April 1974 the borough became a non-metropolitan district, altering its powers and responsibilities but keeping the same area.

+In 2026 the government announced that Tamworth Borough Council will be abolished in 2028 as part of upcoming structural changes to local government in England, with the area becoming part of a new South and Mid Staffordshire unitary authority.
+The outgoing council is considering proposing a town council for Tamworth.